 Throughout 2015/2016 she gave recitals and took part in festivals and masterclasses across Europe including IMS Prussia Cove, the East Neuk Festival retreat, the Holland International Music Sessions, Musique à Marsac in France, the Sage Gateshead, Newbury Spring and Roman River Festivals.

 Engagements this season include her debut with the Royal Philharmonic Orchestra in a series of performances of the Mendelssohn Concerto.
-She returns to Wigmore Hall and continues to give recitals throughout the UK.
+She returns to Wigmore Hall, takes part in the Avigdor Classics Festival in Bern, and continues to give recitals throughout the UK including the Bury St. Edmunds, Harrogate, St. Magnus and Portsmouth Festivals.
+During 2017 she is Suffolk Philharmonic Orchestra’s Featured Young Artist and in the autumn takes part in the IMS Prussia Cove Open Chamber Music and ensemble tour.

 Previous highlights as a soloist have included performances of the Sibelius and Tchaikovsky Concertos with Oxford Philharmonic Orchestra, Mozart with the Barbican Young Orchestra and Mendelssohn with the English Festival Orchestra at the Royal Albert Hall.